MaryamQm/SeeWeather-app/README.md

 6. Click the volume button to listen to the current weather status along with some sounds

 ## Port Errors Troubleshooting (macOS)
-If you are getting errors with the the port 8080 already being in use, try these steps:
+If you are getting errors with the the port 8080 already being in use, try these steps: <br>
-1. Identify the process using the port lsof -i :8080
+1. Identify the process using the port <br>
+   lsof -i :8080
-2. Terminate that process (using the PID you got from running the above command) sudo kill -9 12345
+2. Terminate that process (using the PID you got from running the above command) <br>
+   sudo kill -9 12345
-3. Enter the sudo password (admin password on your machine)
+3. Enter the sudo password (admin password on your machine) <br>
 4. Restart the application

 ## Changing location